About Gordon S. Lang

 A man of principle, Gordon S. Lang embodied the characteristics that make U of G business students special: humble, hardworking, entrepreneurial and resilient.
 He recognized the value that people bring to business, and treated his employees with dignity, respect and sought to uplift the communities in which CCL operates.

 “I hired good people and then let them do their job” – Gordon S. Lang

-His son Stu Lang has chosen to honour the legacy of his father with a historic and transformational $21-million gift to create the Gordon S. Lang School of Business and Economics at the University of Guelph.
+Gordon's son Stu Lang chose to honour the legacy of his father with a historic $21-million gift to create the Gordon S. Lang School of Business and Economics at the University of Guelph.